Animal Farm (1954 film): Plot

 Manor Farm is mismanaged by its drunken owner, Mr. Jones.
 Prize pig Old Major encourages the farm animals to rebel against Jones and take over the farm, teaching them the revolutionary song "Beasts of England" before he dies from a heart attack.
-When Mr. Jones forgets to feed the animals the next morning, Major's successor Snowball leads the animals into the storehouse for food, before leading them into chasing Jones away, renaming the farm "Animal Farm", and destroying the tools of oppression that had been used against them.
+When Mr. Jones forgets to feed the animals the next morning, Major's successor Snowball leads the animals into the storehouse for food, before leading them into chasing away Jones, who returns later with neighbouring farmers in attempt to retake the farm.
+The animals defeat the invaders, rename the farm "Animal Farm", and destroy the tools of oppression that had been used against them.
 They decide against living in the farmhouse, though Saddleback boar Napoleon is interested and begins to secretly raise an orphaned litter of puppies as attack dogs while helping himself to Jones's jam storage.

 The Seven Commandments of Animalism are written on a barn wall, the most important being "All animals are equal".
 The animals cooperate to run the farm and produce plenty of food, but the pigs, led by Napoleon and his second-in-command Squealer, avoid physical labor yet claim leadership and special foods such as milk "by virtue of their brainwork".
 As the winter causes work to slow, Snowball holds a meeting where he promises electric power at the cost of harder work and rationing in the meantime, which Napoleon opposes.
-When the animals decide to proceed in favour of Snowball, Napoleon has his dogs chase Snowball out of the farm before declaring himself leader of Animal Farm and denouncing Snowball as a traitor.
+When the animals decide to proceed in favour of Snowball, Napoleon has his dogs chase Snowball from the farm and kill him, before declaring himself leader of Animal Farm and denouncing Snowball as a traitor.
 He promptly abolishes farm policy meetings, appropriates all decision-making, and advances Snowball's plan for a windmill as his own.

 Work begins on the windmill, spearheaded by Boxer the workhorse and Benjamin the donkey who work overtime, while the pigs consume more food and appropriate more luxuries for themselves.
 When Boxer and Benjamin find the pigs sleeping on beds in the farmhouse, the pigs alter the Commandment "No animal shall sleep in a bed" to "No animal shall sleep in a bed WITH SHEETS".
 Napoleon starts trading some of the hens' eggs for jam from local businessman Mr. Whymper without their consent, prompting the hens to revolt against the pigs before Napoleon's dogs intervene.
 To impose his will through fear, Napoleon holds a show trial of the hens, where a sheep and a duck also confess to dissenting; they are all executed by the dogs, and the victims' blood is used to change one of the Commandments into "No animal shall kill another animal WITHOUT CAUSE".
-Napoleon also bans "Beasts of England", declaring the revolution complete and the dream of Animal Farm realised.
+Fearful of a potential counter-revolution, Napoleon also bans "Beasts of England" under penalty of death, arbitrarily declaring the revolution complete and the dream of Animal Farm realised.